 Fayetteville is a medium-sized city located in the state of Georgia.
 With a population of 17,991 people and ten constituent neighborhoods, Fayetteville is the 57th largest community in Georgia.

 Fayetteville real estate is some of the most expensive in Georgia, although Fayetteville house values don't compare to the most expensive real estate in the U.S.

-Fayetteville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fayetteville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Fayetteville who work in office and administrative support (14.11%), sales jobs (13.58%), and management occupations (8.67%).
+Unlike some cities, Fayetteville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fayetteville are a mix of both white- and blue-collar jobs.
+Overall, Fayetteville is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Fayetteville who work in office and administrative support (16.09%), management occupations (11.39%), and sales jobs (9.32%).

 Also of interest is that Fayetteville has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Fayetteville are among the most well-educated in the nation: 41.25% of adults in Fayetteville have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+The citizens of Fayetteville are very well educated compared to the average community in the nation: 38.75% of adults in Fayetteville have a bachelor's degree or even advanced degree.

 Fayetteville is an extremely ethnically-diverse city.
 The people who call Fayetteville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fayetteville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fayetteville include Irish, German, Italian, and Scottish.
+Important ancestries of people in Fayetteville include Irish, German, English, African, and Italian.

 The most common language spoken in Fayetteville is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Langs. of India.